Thuyein-Thet/subscrip_api/README.txt

 Then, send noti about new posts to subscribers with command.
 $ php artisan send

-If you want to run command with schedule , need to add config in your server's cron tab.
+If you want to run command with schedule , need to add config in crontab.
+Then run,
+$ php artisan schedule:work